cmwylie19/task-service/Scenarios/RateLimiting.md

 ```

 ## Update the Gloo Edge Settings manifest to configure the rate limiting descriptors
-Rate limiting descriptors define an ordered tuple of keys that _have to_ match  in order for the associated rate limit to be applied [Gloo Edge Docs](https://docs.solo.io/gloo-edge/latest/guides/security/rate_limiting/envoy/).
+Rate limiting descriptors define an ordered tuple of keys that _have to_ match  in order for the associated rate limit to be applied, (credit, [Gloo Edge Docs](https://docs.solo.io/gloo-edge/latest/guides/security/rate_limiting/envoy/). )